-The qualification classifications used in this project are based on the ABS Australian Standard Classification of Education (ASCED), 2001.
+The qualification classifications used in the Anticipating Future Skills project are based on the ABS Australian Standard Classification of Education (ASCED), 2001.
 Qualifications data is available as Field of Education (Broad and Narrow) and Broad Level of Education.
 Field of Education refers to the subject matter included in an educational activity (e.g. Architecture and Building, Health).
 Level of Education is related to the skill level and length of education (e.g. Certificate, Bachelor Degree.)

 For the purposes of this project, the levels of Secondary, Primary, and Pre-primary Education are categorised as No Post School qualifications.